notowen333/notowen333.github.io/docs/_posts/2021-08-20-pythonqueue.markdown

 **So, this re-indexing and shifting is why we have O(n) complexity to pop arbitrary elements from a list in Python.** As mentioned earlier on, we have to do this re-indexing and shifting because python lists are implemented as dynamic arrays in C.

-So, to make a Queue, we had to go through all of the trouble to make a Linked List.
+So now it is clear that to make a Queue, the built-in list type isn't good enough and instead we have to go through all this trouble with linked-lists.

 ## End